Erbach Castle: Buildings

 Erbach Castle was inspired by the architectural style employed by patricians of the larger cities, evidence for which are crow-stepped gables and the gabled roofs.
 Entrance to the castle is via a drawbridge, followed by a gate.
 The castle courtyard is surrounded by mews and outbuildings.
 In the courtyard there is a hand-drawn water well.
 The Baroque castle chapel is situated at the end of the main hall.

 The so-called Renaissance Room was altered in 1884 for the last time; other rooms worth mentioning are the Small Smoking room, the Maria-Theresia-Drawing room, the Brown Drawing room, the Red Drawing room and the Clerical Drawing room.

 Current use

-Erbach Castle is still in private hands, owned by the barons of Ulm-Erbach who also run the castle museum.
+Erbach Castle is still in private hands, owned by the descendants of the barons of Ulm-Erbach who also run the castle museum.
 Parts of the castle are used as a restaurant while the basement houses a theatre.